 Helping the Teacher and Showing Respect

 The other connotation of this word is “to come close to someone.”
-So you can come close by attending on them and helping them, but the more usual connotation of this word is “to come close by emulating the good behavior and qualities of the person.”
-This is the same word that we find in the term genyen (dge-bsnyen, Skt. upasaka).
-Nyen (bsnyen) means “to come close to.”
+We can come close by attending to them and helping them, but the more usual connotation of this word is “to come close by emulating the good behavior and qualities of the person.”
+This is the same word that we find in the term genyen (dge-bsnyen, Skt. upāsaka), someone with lay vows.
+Nyen (bsnyen) meaning “to come close to.”
 Ge (dge) is “constructive or virtuous behavior.”
-So you come close to, you are approximating, what the monks are like and the nuns are like by keeping five vows.
+We are approximating the monks and nuns by keeping the five lay vows.

-So there’s the question: Do we prostrate to the teacher?
-Well, if it’s a Tibetan teacher and this is part of their customs, okay.
-Is it appropriate when you have Western teachers and Western disciples to follow the traditional Tibetan ways of showing respect?
+Do we prostrate to the teacher?
+If it’s a Tibetan teacher and this is part of their customs, okay.
+Is it appropriate when we have Western teachers and Western disciples to follow the traditional Tibetan ways of showing respect?
 This becomes a very interesting question.
 Here’s the problem.
-The problem is that doing these imitations of Tibetan – or Indian or Chinese or Japanese or whatever – ways of showing respect for most of us is very artificial.
-It doesn’t really have the state of mind with it.
-You’re just like a monkey imitating another culture.
-But to adopt certain Western customs, like what you do in front of the Queen (you bow and the ladies curtsy), that also would seem rather ridiculous as well, wouldn’t it?
-Or click your heels or salute, like in the army.
-Obviously not.
-So I think that this is something that needs to evolve in terms of what would be appropriate, comfortable ways for us as Westerners to show respect to Western teachers, because obviously that will happen in the future – it’s already happening.
+The problem is that doing these imitations of Tibetan – or Indian or Chinese or Japanese or whatever – ways of showing respect can seem very artificial.
+Therefore, if we’re imitating another culture just like a monkey, we tend not to have the correct state of mind accompanying what we’re doing.

 Taking the Teacher’s Advice

-Now, the third way – which is considered the best way – of how we behave with the teacher is to practice in accordance with his or her advice.
+The third way – which is considered the best way – of how we behave with the teacher is to practice in accordance with his or her advice.

-The most appropriate thing to ask of course, in terms of advice, is about what practices to do.
-And to be willing to do it, as I said, is very important.
+The most appropriate thing to ask, of course, in terms of advice, is about what practices to do.
+And being willing to do it, as I said, is most important.
 And don’t complain.
 My good friend Alan Turner, who died a few years ago, was also a very close disciple of Serkong Rinpoche.
 He was a very, very serious practitioner.
 Rinpoche used to call him “my Western yogi.”
-And when it came time for him to do his ngondro (sngon-’gro), his preliminary practices, he asked Rinpoche for instructions – what the visualization was, what he should recite, and so on – to do, and then he did it.
-And then next time that he and Rinpoche met, Rinpoche said, “How are you doing?”
-And he said, “I’ve done eighty thousand of them.”
-And Rinpoche said, “What are you visualizing?
+When it came time for him to do his ngondro (sngon-’gro), his preliminary practices, he asked Rinpoche for instructions for the 100,000 prostrations – what the visualization was, what he should recite, and so on – and then he did it.
+The next time that he and Rinpoche met, Rinpoche said, “How are you doing?”
+He said, “I’ve done 80,000 of them.”
+Rinpoche then asked, “What are you visualizing?
 What are you reciting?”
-And he told him.
-And Rinpoche said, “No, no. That’s no good.
+When he told him.
+Rinpoche said, “No, no. That’s no good.
 You should do it like this.
 Start all over again,” and he gave him something else to visualize and recite.
-And Alan did it without complaining, without “Well, you told me to do it like this!”
-He was very good.
+Alan did it without complaining, without “You told me to do it this other way!”
+He was really a good practitioner.

 I think the whole form of the relationship between a Western student and a Western teacher is still evolving and probably will take a slightly different form in different countries.
-So with my students in Berlin, they’re also my close friends, and we go out together – go to a movie or go to a restaurant or things like that – but nevertheless they show me great respect.
-They have great respect for me, but they don’t prostrate.
-So also this will depend on the individual.
-But for a teacher to go on the what I call the “great white guru” trip and for the students to project onto the teacher the “great white guru” trip – where they’re just imitating being like a great Tibetan lama – I find is very unhealthy.
+For instance, my students in Berlin are also my close friends.
+We go out together – go to a movie or go to a restaurant or things like that.
+Nevertheless, they have great respect for me, but they certainly don’t prostrate or bring me katas.
+The type of relationship also depends on the individuals.
+But for a Western teacher to go on what I call the “great white guru” trip and for the students to project onto the teacher the “great white guru” trip – where the Western teacher is just imitating being like a great Tibetan lama – I find very unhealthy.
 This is absurd.

-So being humble is very important.
-And I think, especially for Western teachers, this aspect of humility is one of the most important – humility and honesty – of your qualifications.
-So Western teachers that go around with a big title, and you have to call them by a title, and you have to treat them like Tibetans, and so on – be a little bit suspicious of what their motivation is behind all of that.
-Right?
-In some situations it might be appropriate; in other situations it might not be.
+Being humble, then, is very important.
+Especially for Western teachers, I think this aspect of humility and honesty are the most important qualifications.
+When Western teachers go around with a big title and you have to call them by a title and you have to treat them like Tibetans, be a little bit suspicious of what their motivation is behind all of that.
+In some situations, it might be appropriate; but in other situations, it might not be.
+Thank you.